mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 ![Workstation hide last signed-in user enabled](screenshots/lab-15-05-workstation-hide-last-signed-in-enabled.png)

-This reduces username exposure on domain-joined workstations.
+This reduces disclosure of the previous user's account name at the sign-in screen.

 ---

-### 6. Workstation Domain Firewall Policy Configured
+### 6. Configured the Workstation Domain Firewall

-The workstation baseline GPO was configured to enforce Windows Defender Firewall on the Domain Profile.

 Configured values: